-A dedicated pro knows how to use those best offers as a first offer and dig for even better terms on your behalf.
-After all, they negotiate with those same carriers for their own share of the pie.
+A dedicated pro knows how to use those best offers as a first offer and dig for even better terms on your behalf, just as they do when they negotiate with those same carriers for their own commission split.

-"If someone tries to sell you a full-commission $1 million policy with (zero dollars) surrender value in the first year, tell them you want at least 50 percent in the surrender column," he says.
+"If someone tries to sell you a full-commission $1 million policy with (zero dollars) surrender value in the first year, tell them you want at least 50 percent in the surrender column," Hunt suggests.

 But Hasenauer cautions against letting negotiation turn into procrastination.